kaczla/list-lm/data/readme/model_links.md

 - [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) - TensorRT-LLM provides users with an easy-to-use Python API to define Large Language Models (LLMs) and build TensorRT engines that contain state-of-the-art optimizations to perform inference efficiently on NVIDIA GPUs.
 - [TigerLab](https://github.com/tigerlab-ai/tiger) - Tiger toolkit (TigerRag, TigerTune, TigerDA, TigerArmor) as an open-source resource for developers to create AI models and language applications tailored to their specific needs.
 - [TorchScale](https://github.com/microsoft/torchscale) - TorchScale is a PyTorch library that allows researchers and developers to scale up Transformers efficiently and effectively.
 It has the implementation of fundamental research to improve modeling generality and capability, as well as training stability and efficiency of scaling Transformers.
+- [torchtitan](https://github.com/pytorch/torchtitan) - torchtitan is a proof-of-concept for Large-scale LLM training using native PyTorch.
+It is (and will continue to be) a repo to showcase PyTorch's latest distributed training features in a clean, minimal codebase. torchtitan is complementary to and not a replacement for any of the great large-scale LLM training codebases such as Megatron, Megablocks, LLM Foundry, Deepspeed.
 - [Trankit](https://github.com/nlp-uoregon/trankit) - A Light-Weight Transformer-based Python Toolkit for Multilingual Natural Language Processing
 - [transformers](https://github.com/huggingface/transformers) - State-of-the-art Natural Language Processing for PyTorch and TensorFlow 2.0
 - [Tricksy](https://github.com/austinsilveria/tricksy) - Fast approximate inference on a single GPU with sparsity aware offloading